Take Back Property: Commoning

 You might find the Chapter 5 Template useful when using this tool.

-Professor Nicholas Blomley from Simon Fraser University has adapted this tool so students can produce their own time-property geographies.
+Professor Nicholas Blomley from Simon Fraser University has adapted the time-property geography tool from Chapter 5 (see pp. 133-135) so students can produce their own time-property geographies.